oszuidwest/zwfm-liquidsoap/README.md

 ### StereoTool GUI

-If `STEREOTOOL_LICENSE` is set in the `.env` file, StereoTool is on.
+For ZuidWest and BredaNu, StereoTool is on if `STEREOTOOL_LICENSE` is set in the `.env` file.
+Radio Rucphen does not use StereoTool because, as with ZuidWest, its studio signal is already processed before it reaches this system.
 Open the web interface at `http://localhost:8080`.

 Set `STEREOTOOL_WEB_BIND=127.0.0.1` to limit the interface to the local host.
 You can also set a different host address.
 The default is `0.0.0.0` for backward compatibility.

 ### Audio Processing with StereoTool

 The installation always includes StereoTool.
-If `STEREOTOOL_LICENSE` is set, the system makes two audio paths:
+In station configurations that use StereoTool, setting `STEREOTOOL_LICENSE` makes two audio paths:

-1. **Unprocessed audio (`radio`)**: the raw audio from the studios or the fallback
+1. **Direct audio (`radio`)**: the incoming studio or fallback audio without local StereoTool processing
 2. **Processed audio (`radio_processed`)**: the audio after StereoTool processing (AGC, compression, limiter, and EQ).
 StereoTool also encodes MicroMPX for the FM transmitters through its own output.

+As with ZuidWest, Radio Rucphen receives a studio signal that has already been processed.
+It therefore bypasses StereoTool and sends the incoming `radio` source directly to all Icecast, DME, DAB+, and HLS outputs.

 ## Runtime Control